Expert Q&A: How to ease your cat’s worries during a visit to the vet

 Just like us, your kitty is quick to remember details of any unpleasant experiences they may have encountered.
 They will therefore be much less likely to willingly go into their cat carrier if it has been previously tainted with a visit to the vet clinic or cattery.

-The trick is to get them to see the carrier as part of their everyday furniture — just another cosy hideout which makes them feel safe and secure when curled up inside — before they associate it with their routine check up.
+The trick is to get them to see the cat carrier as something positive and part of their everyday furniture — just another cosy hideout which makes them feel safe and secure when curled up inside — before they associate it with their routine check up.

 This can be achieved by leaving the travel carrier out around your home, open and available to your cat at all times.
 You can also use cosy blankets, tasty food and treats to encourage positive interaction with it.